autowarefoundation/autoware.universe/localization/ndt_scan_matcher/README.md

 #### Using other base position

 Other than GNSS, you can give other global position topics obtained from magnetic markers, visual markers or etc. if they are available in your environment.
-(Currently Autoware does not provide a node that gives such location.)
+(Currently Autoware does not provide a node that gives such pose.)
 To use your topic for regularization, you need to remap the `input_regularization_pose_topic` with your topic in `ndt_scan_matcher.launch.xml`.
 By default, it is remapped with `/sensing/gnss/pose_with_covariance`.